deckhouse/virtualization/docs/USER_GUIDE.md

 ##### Typical usage scenarios

 1. Adding an SSH key for a [pre-installed user](#image-resources-table) that may already be present in the cloud image (for example, the `ubuntu` user in official Ubuntu images).
-Note: the name of such a user depends on the image, so check the documentation for your distribution.
+The name of such a user depends on the image.
+Check the documentation for your distribution.

    ```yaml
    #cloud-config